nivetha-nagaratnam/Hangman-Project-One/README.md

 ## **Technologies Used**

-Technolgies used were HTML, CSS, and JavaScript.
+Technologies used were HTML, CSS, and JavaScript.

 ## **Next Steps**